I need a round trip ticket to Milwaukee from the Belmont Station, please!

 images - Ebay

-The trains arrived mostly every hour in the Chicago areathat can link with the Shore Shore Line in Chicago
+The trains arrived mostly every hour in the Chicago area

 The Chicago North Shore & Milwaukee Railroad will probably be remembered as having the greatest of all electric interurbans (hybrid between tram or streetcar and regular train) for its high speed (of its' day), high capacity and magnificent roadbeds.
 It was a pioneer in radio-equipped parlor-lounge cars, had one of the first mechanical refrigerator cars, and in 1926 pioneered the piggyback movement of truck trailers on flat cars.